Setting Up a Private Limited Company in Singapore

 • A company registration fee of $300.

-How to Set Up a Singapore Private Limited Company
+How to Register a Private Limited Company in Singapore?

 If you have everything ready, you can proceed to set up a private limited company in Singapore by following this procedure: